Mihndim2020/Space-Travelers-Hub/README.md

 - After you get the project aiming to the desired directory, you need now to install dependencies by running npm install.

-- To start the project, enter npm run start.

 ### Github Actions